ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 This is a large proposal, with a number of moving parts.
-The essential reason all these moving parts are glued together in just one proposal is so that they can be unified by their desire to uphold the Principles_ laid out here.
+The essential reason all these moving parts are glued together in just one proposal is so that they can be unified by their desire to uphold the principles added to our `principles`_ document.
 Individual components of this proposal can be designed, debated, and implemented separately, yet are presented in one document as they are meant to dovetail together nicely.